18th Edition Amendment 2: Key Changes Explained

 Amendment 2 to BS 7671:2018 was published in March 2022 and became mandatory for all new electrical installations from 27 March 2023.
 It is the most substantial update to the 18th Edition since its original publication, introducing new sections, modifying existing regulations, and reflecting the rapid growth of distributed energy generation, electric vehicles, and energy storage systems across the UK.

-The official designation of the current standard is BS 7671:2018+A2:2022.
-This replaces the previous BS 7671:2018+A1:2020.
+The official designation of the standard with Amendment 2 incorporated is BS 7671:2018+A2:2022.
+This replaced the previous BS 7671:2018+A1:2020.
 The "+A2:2022" suffix indicates that both Amendment 1 (2020) and Amendment 2 (2022) are incorporated into the text.
+It has itself since been superseded by BS 7671:2018+A4:2026, the current edition.

 Amendment 2 does not replace the entire 18th Edition.
 It modifies, adds to, and clarifies specific regulations within the existing structure.
 The core principles of BS 7671 remain unchanged — the amendment responds to technological developments and emerging safety considerations that have arisen since 2018.